Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 - Preheat low and slow.
 Take your time.
 Pop that skillet on and leave it to heat up on low heat for at least 4-5 minutes before you add any bits of food.

 - Never heat an empty enamel Dutch oven.
 Add the cooking oil to the pot before you turn on the heat on.
-If you’re cooking in enameled cast iron skillets, the best way to sear foods is by oiling the meat, and not the pan.
+If you’re cooking in enameled cast-iron skillets, the best way to sear foods is by oiling the meat, and not the pan.

 - Pat meat and veggies dry before cooking.
-That goes for halloumi too! – Side note, I’ve just realized the big difference it makes to halloumi when you pat it dry with paper towel before pan frying.
+That goes for halloumi too! – Side note, I’ve just realized the big difference it makes to halloumi when you pat it dry with a paper towel before pan frying.
 How did I not know this???

 - Don’t crowd the pot.
-No-one wants boiled beef for dinner.
+No one wants boiled beef for dinner.

 Dutch oven → oil goes in before heat to moisturize the enamel.
-Many low heat enamels, like Le Creuset, expand and contract depending on the heat.
-If your dutch oven doesn’t have any oil in it, the heat will expand the enamel and this will lead to those pesky grey lines in your pot where the enamel has cracked.
-While most of the time, it’s not ruined, doing this over a prolonged time, can cause irreversible damage to your pot.
+Many low-heat enamels, like Le Creuset, expand and contract depending on the heat.
+If your Dutch oven doesn’t have any oil in it, the heat will expand the enamel and this will lead to those pesky grey lines in your pot where the enamel has cracked.
+While most of the time, it’s not ruined, doing this over a prolonged time can cause irreversible damage to your pot.

 What not to do…